martynovichanton/F5-waf-sync/README.md

 1. Export all waf policies locally on source and destination devices.
 2. Backup all waf policies to the local server.
 3. SCP transfer waf policies from source device to destination device.
-4. Apply all waf policies from source device on the destinatino device.
+4. Apply all waf policies from source device on destination device.